open-telemetry/oteps/text/0066-separate-context-propagation.md

   }
 ```

+## The scope of current context
 Let's look at a couple other scenarios related to automatic context propagation.

-When are the values in the current contexdt available?
+When are the values in the current context available?
 Scope managemenent may be different in each langauge, but as long as the scope does not change (by switching threads, for example) the
 current context follows the execuption of the program.
 This includes after a
 function returns.
 Note that the context objects themselves are immutable, so
 explict handles to prior contexts will not be updated when the current context